Welcome to the Club!

-Did that surprise you?
-Before you get panicky, know that all students, whether they are in homeschool, public school, or elite private school have gaps.
-The important thing is to know which gaps matter and which are less vital.
+All students, whether they are in homeschool, public school, or elite private school have gaps.
+The important thing is to know which gaps will matter and which are less vital.

 Certain subjects like math and language arts have components that build on each other.
 Anytime one level of learning builds directly on the last the gaps are vital to fill.
 Other subjects like social studies and history are less pressing because as the topic changes so do the content; you can learn about one period without knowing too much about the previous period.